 A single test cannot prove:

-- A missing citation means the page wasn’t used at all
+• A missing citation means the page was not used at all.

-The output of a test should be a hypothesis and a next action, not a victory lap.
-If a docs page is cited twice and the product page never, the next action is to add clearer source-of-truth sections to the product page and re-run.
-If a competitor wins every comparison prompt, the next action may be a comparison asset, not another how-to article.
+That is why the output of a test should be a hypothesis and a next action, not a victory lap.
+If a docs page is cited twice and the product page is never cited, the next action is to add clearer source-of-truth sections to the product page and re-run the prompt panel.
+If a competitor is cited for every comparison prompt, the next action may be a comparison asset, not another how-to article.

 What to do Monday morning